bramstein/hypher/README.md

     // returns 'Hy|phen|ation is use|ful when cen|ter jus|ti|fy|ing a text.' where `|` is a soft hyphen
     h.hyphenateText('Hyphenation is useful when center justifying a text.');

-The `hyphenateText` method takes an optional second parameter `minLength` which is the minimum length a word should have to be considerd for hyphenation (defaults to 4.)
+The `hyphenateText` method takes an optional second parameter `minLength` which is the minimum length a word should have to be considered for hyphenation (defaults to 4.)
 Note that an instance of the `Hypher` class should only be created once for each language object.

 The language object should contain: